abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

 ..
-Google or-tools library documentation documentation master file, created by sphinx-quickstart on Thu Dec 15 11:41:31 2011.
+Google or-tools library documentation master file, created by sphinx-quickstart on Thu Dec 15 11:41:31 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.